Skip to content

 Deploy to Staging / Acceptance Test Stages Skipped

-Problem: Pipeline shows "Deploy to Staging" and "Acceptance Test" as skipped, even though previous stages succeeded.
+Problem: Pipeline shows "Deploy to Staging" and/or "Acceptance Test" as skipped.

 - stage: DeployStaging